12 O’Clock High!

 Although 12 O’Clock High! is a work of fiction, one can’t help but think the book is grounded in the authors’ real-life experiences and observations—making the novel that much more powerful.

-High Point: The realization that the storyline closely reflects the experience of the common “citizen soldiers and airman” of World War II.
+High Point: The idea that the storyline closely reflects the experience of common citizen soldiers and airmen of World War II.

 Authors: Beirne Lay, Jr. and Sy Bartlett